BRichie/grocery-app/README.md

 <img src="https://user-images.githubusercontent.com/38385789/55899120-e94f4400-5b78-11e9-9e82-07e9ed6ff0fb.png">

 Users are able to add, update, delete and mark items as purchased in real time.
 Items marked purchased are crossed out and a check mark will display next to item.
-I tried to create a checkbox next to all the items but due to a lack of time I went will the "crossing off" option.
+I tried to create a checkbox next to all the items but due to a lack of time I went with the "crossing off" option.

 <img src="https://user-images.githubusercontent.com/38385789/55899563-f7ea2b00-5b79-11e9-87b6-0fad85182c1a.png">